NeblioTeam/Neblio-Improvement-Proposals/README.md

 Neblio Network Operators (stakers) vote on proposals. **Proposals must have at least 20% vote participation AND receive at least 50% `YEA` votes to be successful.**

-To learn more about proposals and how to vote, see here (LINK NEEDED).
+To learn more about proposals and how to vote, see [this blog post](https://medium.com/neblio-blog/announcing-neblio-improvement-proposals-neblio-block-voting-743f7c1a48a).

 ## How to Submit a Proposal